sematext/docs/docs/logs/faq.md

 **How to avoid 'failed events'?**

 Sematext Cloud is a schema-less storage and uses Elasticsearch as log storage.
-When your app receives new log lines, containing unknown fields, those fields are automatically created with the data type of the field value (string, number, object).
+When your App receives new log lines, containing unknown fields, those fields are automatically created with the data type of the field value (string, number, object).
 So you don't need to specify a schema (called 'mapping' in Elasticsearch) upfront.
-When your application create logs (Elasticsearch document) with the same field name and different types (string, number, object) an errer called `mapper_parsing_exception` happens in Elasticsearch.
+When you ship logs (Elasticsearch document) with the same field name and different types (string, number, object) an error called `mapper_parsing_exception` happens in Elasticsearch.
 This means the document can't be indexed because of a mismatch in the data schema.
-Sematext Cloud catches this error and produces then a `failed event` entry in your Logs App.
+Sematext Cloud catches this error and produces a `failed event` entry in your Logs App.
 The `failed event` entry contains the error message and the original document as JSON string in the field `logsene_orig_log`.

 You can resolve the problem with the `mapper_parsing_exception` with the following procedure:
 1) Check the `logsene_error` message, it contains details which field caused the conflict
-2) Make sure that the fields use only one type (no mix of string, number, object ...)
+2) Make sure that the fields use only one type (not a mix of string, number, object ...)

-You could do 3 different things to avoid schema conflicts:
+You could do three different things to avoid schema conflicts:
 1) Adjust your log output to match the schema.
 E.g. rename the fields in your logs.
 2) Ship logs with different schema to different Sematext Cloud Log Apps.